How Does Monkeypox Compare To COVID-19?

 How does monkeypox spread?

-“Monkeypox is generally spread through some sort of direct contact with the virus, like bodily fluids or direct skin-to-skin contact through the pox lesions themselves,” he said.READ MORE: Mother Charged In Eli Hart's Death After Body Found In Trunk Shot Multiple Times
+“Monkeypox is generally spread through sort of direct contact with the virus through … like bodily fluids or direct skin-to-skin contact through the pox lesions themselves,” he said.READ MORE: Judge Halts Auction Of Long-Lost 'Wizard Of Oz' Dress Amid Ownership Dispute

 How transmissible is it compared to COVID-19?